evkx/evkx.github.io/content/models/xpeng/g9/G9_AWD_Performance/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 98kWh and a net capacity of 93,6kWh, meaning you have a 4,4kWh buffer for protection.
 (4,5%).
-The [WLTP range](../../../../guides/understandingrange/wltp) is 520 km (323 mi).
+The battery is a Lithium-Ion battery based on [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)  The [WLTP range](../../../../guides/understandingrange/wltp) is 520 km (323 mi).
 The consumption is 18,0kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 300kW.
 A full charge from 0 - 100% would take 57 minutes, while a more common scenario of 10-80% would take 26 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 51% resulting in an actual charge speed including time loss on 154kW.
 Each charge session would take 18 minutes and 14 seconds.